 Prepare a Texas LLC Operating Agreement

-The operating agreement is an internal company document that governs the framework of an LLC.
-This document covers items like ownership rights, membership interest, member responsibilities, how profits and losses are distributed, and more.
+The LLC operating agreement is an internal company document that governs the framework of an LLC.
+It covers items like ownership rights, membership interests, member responsibilities, how profits and losses are distributed, and more.

 Most states (Texas included) do not require an LLC to have an operating agreement, but it is still worth considering.
 Without an operating agreement: